A Will writing checklist is a great thing to have for the Do It Yourself type.

 Last but not least you will want to store your will, any previous editions of your will and all codicils of the will safely.
 This way, there is no doubt as to which will is the one your executors are to carry out.

-Though you can create a Will and Testament on your own, it is always best to create it with The Inheritance Experts to ensure that your will is carried out correctly.
+Though you can create a Will and Testament on your own, it is always best to create it with The Inheritance Experts.
+Thus, you ensure that your will is carries out correctly.